Old Main

 Graduate students are eligible for up to $20,500 annually (summer, fall, and spring).
 For assistance or to learn more, please visit northcentralcollege.edu/financial-aid/graduate or contact the Office of Financial Aid at 630-637-5600 or finaid@noctrl.edu.
 Visit northcentralcollege.edu/paymentplan to read more about payment plans.

-North Central College offers a number of tuition discounts, including reduced tuition for employees of 501(c) non-profits, employees of our Education Alliance partner businesses and schools, Naperville Area Chamber of Commerce members and employees of NACC-affliated companies, and North Central College alumni.
-Learn more at northcentralcollege.edu/financial-aid/graduate.
+North Central College offers several tuition benefits for employees of 501(c) non-profits, employees of our Education Alliance partner businesses and schools, Naperville Area Chamber of Commerce members and employees of NACC-affiliated companies, and North Central College alumni.
+Learn more at northcentralcollege.edu/graduate-scholarships-and-tuition-benefits.

 Yes, students who are accepted to the program can apply to be graduate assistants.
 The 2-year GA position is designed to aid students in the successful completion of their degrees and to enhance their career opportunities through applied professional experiences.
 Students are offered tuition remission and a stipend.
 Master of Arts in Profession and Creative Writing students accepted into a GA position would still have to pay for the 6 credit hours that take place in summer sessions.
 Learn more by visiting northcentralcollege.edu/graduate/graduate-assistantships.